Lovehungusall/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ### Worker satisfaction

 Each type of worker has their own needs that need to be fulfilled in order to keep efficiency up.
 Worker needs can be looked up in a base's Population window.
-For example, 100 Pioneers need 4 DW, 4 RAT, 0.5 OVE, 0.5 COF, and 0.2 PWO per day to be fully satisfied, and 100 Settlers need 5 DW, 6 RAT, 3 HI, 0.5 EXO, and 0.5 PT.
+For example, 100 Pioneers need 4 DW, 4 RAT, 0.5 OVE, 0.5 COF, and 0.2 PWO per day to be fully satisfied, and 100 Settlers need 5 DW, 6 RAT, 0.5 EXO, 0.5 PT, 1 KOM, and 0.2 REP.

 Efficiency stays at 100% if both luxury and non-luxury needs are met, and less if only essentials are available.
 Pioneers, for example, will be at 79% satisfaction with only DW, RAT, and OVE available to consume.
 A workforce will keep working for as long as at least one of their essential resources is still at their disposal.
 Only once all of them run out, production will stop.
 If only part of the required resources is available, the workforce's satisfaction decreases and hence its productivity suffers.